How We Operate

 Ok, here comes the legal bit… Comic Relief is a UK registered company limited by guarantee and a charity registered with the Charity Commission in England & Wales (326568) and with OSCR in Scotland (SC039730).

 What that doesn’t tell you is that, as well as being an official UK charity, we’re also absolutely committed to maintaining the best standards in everything we do.
+When it comes to raising money for example, we’re a member of the Fundraising Regulator and strive to comply with fundraising best practice.

 Our 2014 - 2020 strategy